-Over several month period, the Tsavo lions stalked and killed over 100 men working to build a railroad through the region.
+Over several months, the Tsavo lions stalked and killed over 100 men working to build a railroad through Kenya.

 In 1898 an estimated 135 Indian and African workers, who were building a railway bridge over the Tsavo river in Kenya, were attacked and eaten by two man-eating lions.
 Over nine terrifying months, it fell on Lt.
 Col. John Patterson, the British officer overseeing the bridge’s construction, to track down, outwit and kill the Tsavo lions – a formidable task that almost failed.

 To the workers, the man-eaters were not lions but “demons,” ones they called “The Ghost” and “The Darkness”.
 To Patterson, they were simply lions, with a rational reason for their unnatural taste for human flesh, one that likely came from Tsavo being used as a dumping ground for corpses over the years.

 Whatever the cause, Patterson had his work cut out for him.
 Shortly after his arrival in March, workers started disappearing in the night.

 On investigation, Patterson found a lion’s “pugmarks,” or footprints, and a trail of marks left by the victim’s heels as he was dragged from his tent across the terrain.
 Following the trail, he was soon confronted with a gruesome spectacle.

 “The ground all-round was covered with blood and morsels of flesh and bones, but the unfortunate jemadar’s head had been left intact…the eyes staring wide open with a startled horrified look in them,” he wrote later, recalling the scene in his book on the traumatic events.

 Patterson, with a rifle in hand, spent the night perched in a tree overlooking the deceased jemadar’s tent.
 Out of the darkness, he heard a lion’s roar in the distance and the panicked cries of people at another camp.
 But he could do nothing – a pattern that would become all too prevalent.